-Fashion designer, her servant found dead in Delhi's Vasant Kunj
+Employee and his relatives murder fashion designer, her servant in Delhi's Vasant Kunj

 For Daily Alerts

-New Delhi, Nov 15: A 53-year-old fashion designer and her servant were found murdered at the house in Vasant Kunj on Wednesday.
+New Delhi, Nov 15: A tailor confessed to having killed his employer - a fashion designer and her servant at the house in Vasant Kunj on Wednesday.

+After the murder was reported, the Delhi Police arrested three people in the connection with the case.

+"All 3 accused have confessed to their crime.
+One of accused Rahul Anwar was a tailor at deceased fashion designer's workshop.
+He committed the crime with 2 of his relatives in an attempt to loot," ANI quoted Joint CP Ajay Chaudhary as saying.

+Also Read: Delhi HC extends interim relief to Rakesh Asthana till 28th Nov

 The bodies of a fashion designer, Maya Lakhani and security guard Bahadur were found in a pool of blood in Vasant Kunj Enclave area.
-Maya used to run a boutique in Green Park.
-The bodies have been sent for post-mortem to ascertain the cause of death.

-According to news agency ANI, Delhi Police have arrested 3 people in connection with the murder of the fashion designer and the investigation is underway.